About

 Exploring the Landscape of Canadian Climate Policy

-This is ongoing work that will be published in the 50th anniversary edition of Canadian Public Policy in early 2024.
+This was published in the 50th anniversary edition of Canadian Public Policy in 2024.

 I presented this work at the Canadian Economics Association Annual Meeting in Winnipeg, Manitoba on June 3, 2023.